Gland: Types of glands

-Glands are divided based on their function into two groups:
+Glands are divided based on their function into two groups: endocrine and exocrine.

 This diagram shows the differences between endocrine and exocrine glands.
-The major difference is that exocrine glands secrete substances out of the body and endocrine glands secrete substances into capillaries and blood vessels.
+The major difference is that endocrine glands secrete substances into capillaries and blood vessels, while exocrine glands secrete substances via ducts onto body surfaces.

 Endocrine glands

-Endocrine glands secrete substances that circulate through the bloodstream.
+Endocrine glands secrete substances that circulate in the blood.
 The glands secrete their products through basal lamina into the bloodstream.
 Basal lamina typically can be seen as a layer around the glands to which more than a million tiny blood vessels are attached.
 These glands often secrete hormones which play an important role in maintaining homeostasis.
-The pineal gland, thymus gland, pituitary gland, thyroid gland, and the two adrenal glands are all endocrine glands.
+The pineal gland, thymus, pituitary gland, thyroid gland, and the two adrenal glands are all endocrine glands.

 Exocrine glands

 Exocrine glands secrete their products through a duct onto an outer or inner surface of the body, such as the skin or the gastrointestinal tract.
 Secretion is directly onto the apical surface.
 The glands in this group can be divided into three groups: